The Perceived Impact of Environment on Health in Italy: a Penalized Ordinal Regression Approach: Conclusions

 By contrast, when examining the results with respect to the response scale, it becomes clear that, beyond the strong territorial pattern, the covariates considered can explain only a small portion of the overall variability.
 This becomes particularly evident when examining the determinants of strictly positive responses.
 On one side, this highlights the complexity of interpreting these perceptions and suggests that additional social, cultural, or psychological factors may be at play, warranting further investigation.
 On the other side, this may also reflect intrinsic limitations of the survey question, where a neutral response signals the absence of recognized problems, which can be challenging to distinguish from a positive response, whereas a negative response clearly indicates recognized problems.

-Overall, we believe that our findings advance both substantive and methodological understanding of environmental perceptions in Italy.
+Despite some limitations discussed above, we believe that our findings advance both substantive and methodological understanding of environmental perceptions in Italy.
 They not only deepen knowledge of how individuals relate their environment to health but also provide actionable insights for policy by highlighting territorial disparities and the mechanisms that shape perceptions.
 Future research should integrate richer data sources, conduct targeted territorial analyses, and extend the methodological framework to accommodate multiple survey items in order to capture the full complexity of environmental perceptions.